Curious on how to cook with tofu? Use this in-depth primer to learn the various types of tofu, how to cook it and best recipes to make with it.

 Many moons ago, like high school, when I was toying with the idea of being a vegetarian, my mom and I bought some tofu at the store to make for dinner.
 Yay!
 We were totally going to be the hippie-dippie family on the block who ate tofu for dinner!
 Mind you, this was before the proliferation of juice bars, vegan blogs, and vegetarian cafes.
 Tofu was weird.
-After hours of searching, we finally found a recipe to try our new ingredient with- stuffed shells!
+After hours of searching and wondering how to cook with tofu, we finally found a recipe to try our new ingredient with- stuffed shells!
 See you later ricotta, hello tofu stuffed shells!

 And then the excitement faded.
 The packaged tofu sat in the fridge for a month or two until it finally went bad.
 Don’t get me wrong, we thought about it multiple times- should we make the shells tonight?
 But something else always sounded better.
 Anything sounded better.

 Fast forward 15 years, and now I am a tofu-aholic.
 Really.
 Sometimes I wonder if I am going to turn into a slab of tofu because I eat it and love it so much.
 Smashed with a bit of veggies and mayo?
 Bring on the tofu salad!
 Covered in BBQ sauce and baked?
 Hello summer!
 However it’s made, I love it.
 But it took a lot of years to get here.
 I made a lot of mistakes along the way and threw out quite a few packages when I couldn’t stomach the idea of actually cooking the tofu.

 Since I know this is true for a lot of you, I wanted to put together a comprehensive plan of how to cook with tofu, the different tofu varieties available and more importantly, what to make with them!

 How to Cook with Tofu

 Decide what recipe you are going to make